wizonce9/A-Novel-Physical-Modeling-Approach-for-Sound-Synthesis-of-Chinese-Chime-Bells/README.md

 3. **Load Audio Sources**: Open the `.nki` files in the `Samples/` folder directly in Kontakt or through your audio host software (e.g., Ableton, Logic Pro, etc.).

-4. **Explore the Models**: You can explore and modify the physical modeling code in the `Models/` directory if you are interested in understanding or extending the synthesis process.

 ---

 ## Credits